 How to Clean Roomba Brushes?

 We get asked this question a lot.
-The first time you clean the room brushes, it can seem difficult.
+The first time you clean the room brushes, it can seem not very easy.
 It’s not difficult once you learn how to do it.

 Open the brush guard.